A Look at the Studies of the Risks of Bariatric Surgery

 Why the discrepancy between the mortality in these two states?
 Could the better results be due to centers which perform greater numbers of bariatric surgeries and are therefore more proficient in their technique and patient care?
 Or, are there more ill Medicare and Medicaid patients in the Washington State database?
 Are the California surgeons operating on lower risk patients?

 The Charlson Index was used to determine obesity-related illnesses in these reports.
-This measurement shows that 50-60 percent of the morbidly obese patients in these studies had no obesity-related diseases; whereas, it is clear that almost 100 percent of severely obese patients have one or more obesity-related conditions.
+This measurement shows that 50-60 percent of the patients with severe obesity in these studies had no obesity-related diseases; whereas, it is clear that almost 100 percent of patients with severe obesity have one or more obesity-related conditions.
 Therefore, it is impossible to determine the degree of illness in these patients before their obesity surgery in order to compare these reports.
 Collection of this information is extremely important and will be undertaken by the American Society for Bariatric Surgery (ASBS) Centers of Excellence (COE) program.

 Risk for Medicare Patients